mlbright/sudoku-norvig-rs/README.md

 Then I turned to Go when it was my favorite language.
 This resulted in significantly better performance.

-Rust is more performant than Go, although on Macos this is only true when using the [jemalloc memory allocator][jemalloc].
+Rust is more performant than Go, although on MacOS this is only true when using the [jemalloc memory allocator][jemalloc].
 The current version does _not_ use the `jemalloc` allocator, to keep things simple.

 Making a fast Sudoku solver is more complicated than perhaps meets the eye.